vikchupak/Kubernetes/components/service.md

 - LoadBalancer
   - External.
   - Exposes a service externally by provisioning a cloud provider's load balancer (e.g., AWS ELB, GCP LB, or Azure LB).
+    - LoadBalancer services in Kubernetes are primarily designed for use with cloud providers.
   - Each service with type LoadBalancer gets its own external load balancer.
   - The external load balancer forwards traffic to the NodePort on the nodes.
   - When LoadBalancer service created, it also creates NodePort services and routes trafic from the LoadBalancer to the NodePort services.